Lawn bowls at the 1930 British Empire Games

+Lawn bowls at the 1930 British Empire Games was the first appearance of the Lawn bowls at the Commonwealth Games.
+The events were held in Hamilton, Ontario, Canada, from 16 to 23 August 1930 and featured three disciplines.

-The lawn bowls competition at the 1930 British Empire Games featured three events for men: a singles, pairs, and a rinks (fours) contest.
+Competition featured three events for men: a singles, pairs, and a rinks (fours) contest.
 The event was held at the Roselawn Bowling Club, within Gage Park.

+England topped the medal table by winning all three gold medals.